DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/RunningTotals/description.md

 The PivotGrid can calculate running totals by rows or columns.
-To specify the direction, set a field's [runningTotal](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#runningTotal) property to *"row"* or *"column"*.
+Assign *"row"* or *"column"* to a field's [runningTotal](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#runningTotal) property to define in which direction to calculate running totals.
 This property is available only for data fields.

 Running totals are calculated from scratch for each [group](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#groupName) within a row or column.
 You can assign **true** to the [allowCrossGroupCalculation](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#allowCrossGroupCalculation) property to calculate running totals across all groups.